lorensen/VTKExamples/src/VTKBook/Chapter6.md

 ### Color Mapping

 *Color mapping* is a common scalar visualization technique that maps scalar data to colors, and displays the colors on the computer system.
-The scalar mapping is implemented by indexing into a *color lookup table* .
+The scalar mapping is implemented by indexing into a *color lookup table*.
 Scalar values serve as indices into the lookup table.

 The mapping proceeds as follows.
 The lookup table holds an array of colors (e.g., red, green, blue components or other comparable representations).
 Associated with the table is a minimum and maximum *scalar range (min, max)* into which the scalar values are mapped.
 Scalar values greater than the maximum range are clamped to the maximum color, scalar values less than the minimum range are clamped to the minimum color value.
-Then, for each scalar value si, the index i into the color table with n entries (and 0-offset) is given by Figure6–1 .
+Then, for each scalar value si, the index i into the color table with n entries (and 0-offset) is given by Figure6–1.

-A more general form of the lookup table is called a transfer function .
+A more general form of the lookup table is called a transfer function.
 A transfer function is Figure6–2 maps any expression that maps scalar value into a color specification.
 For example, scalar values into separate intensity values for the red, green, and blue color components.
 We can also use transfer functions to map scalar data into other information such as local transparency.
 (Transfer functions are discussed in more detail in “Transparency and Alpha Values” on page213.
 Figure6–2 maps any expression that maps scalar value into a color specification.
 For example, scalar values into separate intensity values for the red, green, and blue color components.
 We can also use transfer functions to map scalar data into other information such as local transparency.
-(Transfer functions are discussed in more detail in “Transparency and Alpha Values” on page213 and “Volume Rendering” on page218 .)
+(Transfer functions are discussed in more detail in “Transparency and Alpha Values” on page213 and “Volume Rendering” on page218.)
 A lookup table is a discrete sampling of a transfer function.
 We can create a lookup table from any transfer function by sampling the transfer function at a set of discrete points.

 Color mapping is a one-dimensional visualization technique.
 It maps one piece of information (i.e., a scalar value) into a color specification.
 However, the display of color information is not limited to one-dimensional displays.
 Often we use color information mapped onto 1D, 2D, or 3D objects.
 This is a simple way to increase the information content of our visualizations.

 The key to color mapping for scalar visualization is to choose the lookup table entries carefully. **Figure6--3** shows four different lookup tables used to visualize gas density as fluid flows through a combustion chamber.
-The first lookup table is grayscale.
-Grayscale tables often provide better structural detail to the eye.
+The first lookup table is gray-scale.
+Gray-scale tables often provide better structural detail to the eye.
 The other three images in **Figure6--3** use different color lookup tables.
 The second uses rainbow hues from blue to red.
 The third uses rainbow hues arranged from red to blue.
 The last table uses a table designed to enhance contrast.
 Careful use of colors can often enhance important features of a dataset.
 However, any type of lookup table can exaggerate unimportant details or create visual artifacts because of unforeseen interactions between data, color choice, and human physiology.

 Designing lookup tables is as much art as it is science.
 From a practical point of view, tables should accentuate important features, while minimizing less important or extraneous details.
 It is also desirable to use palettes that inherently contain scaling information.
 For example, a color rainbow scale from blue to red is often used to represent temperature scale, since many people associate "blue" with cold temperatures, and "red" with hot temperatures.
 However, even this scale is problematic: a physicist would say that blue is hotter than red, since hotter objects emit more blue light. (i.e., shorter wavelength) than red.
 Also, there is no need to limit ourselves to "linear" lookup tables.
 Even though the mapping of scalars into colors has been presented as a linear operation (**Figure6--1** ), the table itself need not be linear.
 That is, tables can be designed to enhance small variations in scalar value using logarithmic or other schemes.  improving the comfort level and engaging the human observer more deeply in the presentation of data improves the effectiveness of communication.